 Montessori Materials has a number of free animal classification materials.

 Little Hands Big Work created a parts-of-an-insect activity.

 United Montessori Association has a Montessori song about the parts of an insect.

 The Adventures of Bear had an insect unit focusing on the ladybug.
-The photo at the top of the post is from that unit.

 We Can Do All Things has a bugs-in-the-grass sensory tub with green-spaghetti grass.